LeoRivera-Cside/ubuntu_handbook/ubuntu_file_hierarchy.md

 It is:
 - created to access the contents of automatically mounted removable media device.
-It is not:
--

 ### `/mnt` - Mount directory

 It is:
 - created to access manually mounted filesystems.
-It is not:
--

 ### `/srv` - Service data

 It is:
 - where you can find data for service provided by the system.
-It is not:
--

 ### Sources
 - https://linuxhandbook.com/linux-directory-structure/